Esri/offline-editor-js/README.md

 offline-arcgis-js
 =================

-JavaScript library for working offline with editing and tiles:
+JavaScript library for working offline with editing and tiles.
+There are currently two sets of libraries:

-- `edit`: handles vector features and stores adds, updates and deletes while offline.
+- `/edit`: handles vector features and stores adds, updates and deletes while offline.
 Resync's edits with server once connection is restablished
-- `tiles`: stores portions of tiled maps client-side and use the cached tiles when device is offline
+- `/tiles`: stores portions of tiled maps client-side and use the cached tiles when device is offline

 ##offlineFeaturesManager